Nailuu/Nailuu/README.md

 # 🦖 Nailu

-**`Digital Craftsman (Junior Developer)`**
+**`Digital Craftsman (Junior Developer/Student)`**

-Hello, my name is Julian, I am a student in software development at 42 school in Luxembourg.
+Hello, my name is Julian, I’m a student at 42 Luxembourg, where I’m passionate about coding, problem-solving, and collaborating on exciting projects.
+Feel free to explore my repositories and connect with me.
+Let’s learn and grow together!

 ## 🧰 Languages & Tools